 This was a tricky one as there are so may games out there that have people in them that are not young kids.
 It was decided that a Facebook message between myself and the other parent would be sent and the kids could have a chat over the game and co-ordinate what they were going to do within the game.

 At any stage if there was something wrong we would be there to watch over the conversation and moderate any other happening that were not between the kids.
+It’s also a good idea to use a secure VPN when connecting to the internet since kids are a regular target of hackers trying to get them to click on malicious links.

 *This is also a great opening conversation about what is appropriate on the net and what is not between you and your teens.
 We found out from our kids many things that go on and they found out some stuff from us too.
 It also helped them identify what was appropriate and what was not.